NuteBurn/nuteburn.github.io/notes.md

 ## Water

 * I haven't been testing my water's pH recently and everything has been fine(I don't believe my issues were pH related)
-* In the 2x2 I have 2 Blumat carrots(1 per plant) with 3 drippers each in a 30 gallon Grassroots Living Soil Pot
+* In the 2x2 I have 2 Blumat carrots with their Blusoak tape connecting them in a 30 gallon Grassroots Living Soil Pot
-* In the 2x4 Im currently hand watering the little seedlings have 3 carrots (1 per pot/plant) with 3 drippers each in 10 gallon Grassroots Living Soil Pots
+* In the 2x4 Im currently hand watering the little seedlings have 3 carrots (1 per pot/plant) with 4 drippers each in 10 gallon Grassroots Living Soil Pots

 ## Feeding